 The University of Illinois at Urbana-Champaign, a research pioneer, offers more than 5,000 courses in more than 150 undergraduate programs alone.

 If you are 65 or older and a resident of Illinois, you can apply free of charge if your annual household income is at or below 200% of the federal poverty level.
 It is necessary to apply and be accepted to attend the university.

 If you meet these criteria, the Senior Citizen Courses Act Tuition Waiver can allow you to earn undergraduate- and graduate-level credit tuition-free.

 Fees and other non-tuition charges are not covered by the waiver.
 Extramural and correspondence courses aren’t available through the program.

 Cheering for the Wildcats means so much more when you’re a student at the University of Kentucky.

-That’s what makes the Donovan Fellowship tuition waiver extra-special.
+That’s what makes the Donovan Scholarship tuition waiver extra-special.
 It is only available for adults age 65 and up taking academic classes.

 Other than age and the availability of space in classes, the tuition program is fairly flexible.
-As a Donovan Fellow, you can audit classes without earning credit.
-Or, you can earn credit even not working toward a degree.
+As a Donovan Scholar, you can audit classes without earning credit.
+Or, you can earn credit even if you’re not working toward a degree.
 Or, take courses as a degree-seeking student.
 It’s up to you.

 If you’re working toward a degree you’ll need to be accepted for admission to the university.
 But there are no educational requirements to audit undergraduate academic classes.